 Since this is a new beginning for this blog and you are all here I would like to do some new things.
 One thing that I would like to go back to doing is looking at an image and seeing how I processed it.
 More a discussion on it rather than a tutorial, but perhaps over time I might start doing some of those as well.
 So this is the first of my posts on the Evolution of an Image, and we start with one I call Going Through.

-The image for this discussion was taken up at my mothers last week.
+The image for this discussion was taken up in the Mallee last week.
 I had lots of plans of getting lots and lots of long exposures, but the weather was unseasonably warm, or hot if you like.
 It also meant bright light and not many clouds.
-I did manage to get out a couple of times, and I pretty much got what I wanted, but I think it might be the start of it really.
-I am looking forward to getting back and trying more.
+A couple of times I managed to, and I pretty much got what I wanted, but I think it might be the start of it really.
+It will be good to get back and try more.

 This is the basic image that I managed to get.
 I love these silos, they say the Mallee to me, however they are no longer used, like so many things there.

 Once I got it home I opened it up in Adobe Camera Raw to make some preliminary adjustments.
 I always do these images in Adobe Photoshop as I know I will want to do things that I can’t do in Lightroom.
-I also converted it into a black and white image.
+It was also converted into a black and white image.

 You can see the clouds moving and the black and white conversion allows for more concentrated effort on the textures and patterns.
-Sometimes we can get too distracted by the colours.
+We can get too distracted by the colours.

 Lots of things were done to the image.
-The sky was darkened because I like dark skies.
-I like that effect.
-I also put some noise into the sky to help with any distortions that can happen as you darken it.
+The sky was darkened because Dark skies in images are wonderful.
+I like that effect and Ialso put some noise into the sky to help with any distortions that can happen as you darken it.

-I started working on the silos themselves next.
-I wanted people’s eyes to settle on the ones at the end.
+Once work started on the silos themselves next and I wanted people’s eyes to settle on the ones at the end.
 The oldest silos, and the ones that you see everywhere in the Mallee.
 They are no longer used, so they are the subject for me.
-The silos on the left were too bright so I had to work on them to take the focus off them.
+The silos on the left were too bright, so I had to work on them to take the focus away.
 I like dodging and burning so did quite a bit of that all over the image.

 I converted it back to colour and my orange silos were back.
-Sometimes when I convert them back you can end up with some over saturated colours that just ruin the image and you can’t fix it, but other times you can.
+Sometimes when you convert them back you can end up with some over saturated colours.
+That can ruin the image and you can’t fix it.
 This was one that I could.
 I chose to get rid of a lot of the colour from the sky, it wasn’t the subject.
-I worked on the silos at the end more.
-I think in the final image they stand out more.
+More work was done on the silos, so in the final image they stand would out.
 Though as a final bit of processing I also put some purple into the shadows.

 I know some people are going to prefer the monochrome version, but for me it is the colour one.
-I think it is a much stronger image.
+It is a much stronger image now.
 For me your eyes go to the end silos.